apify/apify-docs/sources/academy/webscraping/scraping_basics_python/07_extracting_data.md

 :::

 We need to remove the dollar sign and the decimal commas.
-For this type of cleaning, [regular expressions](https://docs.python.org/3/library/re.html) are often the best tool for the job, but our case is so simple that we can just throw in `.replace()`, Python's built-in string method for [replacing substrings](https://docs.python.org/3/library/stdtypes.html#str.replace):
+For this type of cleaning, [regular expressions](https://docs.python.org/3/library/re.html) are often the best tool for the job, but in this case [`.replace()`](https://docs.python.org/3/library/stdtypes.html#str.replace) is also sufficient:

 ```py
 price_text = (